jacob-ieyoub/Berkeley-Deep-Drive-Object-Detection/README.md

     mAP = 33.19%

 The results are pretty solid for no parameter optimization.
 The train class AP of 0.00% hurt the performance but this was expected as there were only 136 instances of a train in the training dataset.
-As opposed to car which had 713,211 instances and performed the best.
+As opposed to car which had 713,211 instances and performed the best @ 58.96%.

 ### Future Work